-Non-literary Analysis: Textual & Visual Analysis
+Non-literary Analysis: Textual Analysis (Paper One)

 How do you approach analyzing non-literary texts such as articles, editorials, speeches, blogs, advertising, etc.?

 How does the author’s language shape the meaning?
 How does the purpose, audience, medium, disposition, appeals, and style impact the reception of the message?
 How does the author use language to persuade?

 Why did the author write this text?
 And why did the author write this text in a certain way?
 What is the occasion for the text e.g. some specific incident or event?
 What is the intent of the piece: TO INFORM, TO NARRATE, TO PERSUADE, TO DESCRIBE?
 See https://www.mrsmacfarland.com/dp-curriculum/text-types for more information on different text types and their purposes.

 Consider the following:

 – what the author said and the diction used

 – what the author did not say

 – how the author said it and the alternative ways it could have been said

 -what the intended effect is e.g. to reflect, to call to action